opop999/daily_media_headlines/README.md

 The end-results is a series of WordCloud visualizations available within a dashboard embedded in the GitHub site.

-As a bonus, we also get a graph with temperature/humidity forecast for Prague to compare whether there is a link between weather and media discourse. :=)
+As a bonus, we also get a graph with temperature/humidity forecast for Prague to compare whether there is a link between weather and media discourse. :smirk: